pavlm/oauth2-tier/readme.md

 * Doesn't require provider to support OIDC as in oauth2-proxy.
 User email field can be specified in provider configuration.
 * Uses Amphp v3 asynchronous framework, so quite performant.
 * Configuration via env file.

-* File system directory can be exposed via http, otherwise requests go to upstream.
+* Multiple backend handlers can be configured at the same time:
+    * Http upstream server
-* File browser has also file viewer panel.
+    * Server file browser with directory navigation and file viewer.
+    * Http file server
+    * PHP runner backend

+* Access control is configurable.
 * Some well known providers are available (only three for now).
 * Typical OAuth provider may be configured without coding.
 * Multiple host names can be used when it works behind trusted proxy.